happner/tracey/Readme.md

 ```

-##installation
+##installation steps
-*tracey is made to run on linux, installation instructions a la ubuntu:*
+*tracey is made to run on linux, installation is a bit manual I'm afraid, installation instructions a la ubuntu:*
 ```bash

 >sudo -s